dmoisset/s5/character/classes/wizard.md

 __Spell Library.__ Your spell cache gains a capacity of 5 spells.
 When you get the extra capacity, you can also fill the space with spells of your choice from the class spell list.

-### Cache Capacitor

-At 6th level you modify your capacitor to be able to hold some spells for a long period of time.
-After preparing your spells, you can cast a spell that you have prepared into your cache which will affect you for 24 hours or until you end your next long rest.
-You do not need to hold concentration for this spell even if the spell usually requires it.
-The spell must be cast at its lowest possible level.

-The capacitor can hold the following spells: *Detect Radiation*, *Disguise Self*, *Keen Senses*, *Unseen Servant*.
-If the spell casted this way is dispelled or dismissed, you can recast the same one in the same way by concentrating for 5 minutes; this restores the remaining duration.

-At 10th level your spell gets another separate slot where you can cast and hold *Darkvision*, *Lesser Resistant Armor*, *Life Bubble* or *Spider Climb*

-At 14th level, your spell gets another separate slot where you can cast and hold *Detect Magic*, *Fly*, *Levitate*, *See Invisibility* or *Tongues*.

 ### Fuse Spells

-At 18th level you can combine spell slots into higher level spell slots.
+At 17th level you can combine spell slots into higher level spell slots.
 When casting a spell, you can use 1RP to spend several slots together and cast the spell at a slot of the sum of the other slot levels.
 You can not build slots that are higher level than your maximum slot level in this way.

 By spending 2 RP you can fuse a 6th and a 7th level slot to cast Wish as a 9th level spell.